-The company has been building specific AI capabilities such as machine learning and neural networks to improve content delivery across its social networking websites and other digital communication platforms.
+The company has been building specific AI capabilities such as machine learning or deep learning and neural networks to improve content delivery across its social networking websites and other digital communication platforms.
 These capabilities also allow the company to provide targeted advertisements and improve audience engagement.

 Furthermore, to improve overall user experience of individuals using Facebook products and services, the company is also betting on virtual reality.
 It believes that texts, photos, and videos are not enough.
 Both virtual reality and augmented reality can elevate user experience by introducing new features that are more interactive, responsive, and immersive.

 A Note on Marketing Strategy: Improving Products and Services, as well as Maintaining a Positive Brand Image